 Who would be playing the parts of Paul, Mary, Mel and Sue in this French bake-off?
 We were eager to find out.
 It turned out that the equivalent of Paul was Cyril Lignac, described as France’s favourite chef, specialising in patisserie, bearded like Paul with the same distant look in his (not-so-penetrating) eyes each time he tasted one of the cakes.
 The equivalent of Mary was “Mercotte”, real name Jacqueline Mercorelli, a well-known cookery writer a few years younger than Mary.
 There was no Mel – just the one presenter whose name was Faustine Bollaert, the same kind of jeans-and-jacket as Sue but with longer dark hair and no trademark glasses.

 The programme had the same challenges (“défis”) as the British Bake-Off ones.
 I don’t know if they have the same tradition of double-entendres but there were lots of catch-phrases.
 Even when beginning to learn a language I think it’s fun to watch and listen to programmes like this, to recognize words and phrases you’ve already learnt or ones with a meaning which is obvious from the context.
 Don’t get stuck on that beginner’s course – branch out a bit.
 Of course, that’s much easier and more amusing if you’re watching a programme you already know from your native language.
 “Le Meilleur Pâtissier” is given a posh introduction on the TV schedule: “une émission de téléréalité culinaire”.
-Below I’ve listed some phrases from the programme, without their English meanings so you have the opportunity to work them out and write them in the Comments box at the end of the post!
+Below I’ve listed some phrases from the programme, without their English meanings so you have the opportunity to work them out!

 - Pâtissiers, pâtissières il vous reste 10 minutes

 - A vos marques, prêts, pâtissez!

 - Le bétissier de l’ émission

 - La meringue: à la fois croquante et fondante en bouche